 - Sassafras offers data gathering capabilities in virtual computing environments where virtual software deployments are used by colleges and departments.

 - Software product recognition

 - Unix/Linux Scripting

 - For computer labs in which the operating systems are Unix/Linux, scripting is often required to gather data.
-Scripts are being shared to deploy in those environments.
+Various college and department IT groups devise their own customized scripts.

 - Installation or implementation of LabStats is not a requirement for the collection of the needed data.
 It is understood and expected that some departments/colleges have existing, alternative procedures for collecting computer lab usage statistics.

 Please see this article What Data Should be Collected for the Computer Lab Statistics Initiative? for specific data points that are of interest to the initiative.